NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Dependency-Resolution.md

 <div class="block-callout-warning">
 	<strong>Note</strong><br>
-	Applying the Nearest Wins rule can downgrading the package version, thus potentially breaking other dependencies in the graphy.
+	Applying the Nearest Wins rule can downgrading the package version, thus potentially breaking other dependencies in the graph.
 This currently produces an error, although we are considering making it a warning instead.
 See <a href="https://github.com/NuGet/Home/issues/897">issue #897 on GitHub</a>.
 </div>

-This rule also results in greater efficiency with large dependency graphy (such as those with the BCL packages) because by once a given dependency is ignored, NuGet also ignores all remaining dependencies on that brach of the graph.
+This rule also results in greater efficiency with large dependency graph (such as those with the BCL packages) because by once a given dependency is ignored, NuGet also ignores all remaining dependencies on that branch of the graph.
 In the diagram below, for example, because Package C 2.0 will be used, NuGet can ignore any branches in the graph that refer to an older version of Package C:

 ![When NuGet ignores a package in the graph, it ignores that entire branch](/images/consume/projectJson-dependency-6.png)